-The Audit Committee approved the financial statements of the Company for the year ended December 31, 2023, as resolved by the Board of Directors, and Deloitte Taiwan appointed by the Board of Directors has audited the financial statements and issued the independent auditor's report.
+The Audit Committee approved the financial statements of the Company for the year ended December 31, 2024, as resolved by the Board of Directors, and Deloitte Taiwan appointed by the Board of Directors has audited the financial statements and issued the independent auditor's report.

-In addition, the Board of Directors has prepared and submitted the Company's 2023 business report and the earnings distribution proposal, which have been reviewed by the Audit Committee and found to be in conformity.
-In accordance with Article 14-4 of the Securities and Exchange Act and Article 219 of the Company Act, we hereby make this report.
+In addition, the Board of Directors has prepared and submitted the Company's 2024 business report and the earnings distribution proposal, which have been reviewed by the Audit and Exchange Act and Article 219 of the Company Act, we hereby make this report.